solder button

 The Auto Reverser

-The autor reverser controlled turntable bridge has a few advantages over the split ring.
+The auto reverser controlled turntable bridge has a few advantages over the split ring.
 One, it is mechanically simpler.
 Two, there is no dead zone.
 You can have a semi-circle roundhouse or larger if you like.

 Turntable wired using reverser